edouardpineau/Variational-Recurrent-Neural-Networks-for-Graph-Classification/README.md

 # Variational Recurrent Neural Networks for Graph Classification

 Github page for the paper "Variational Recurrent Neural Networks for Graph Classification" presented at the RLGM workshop of ICLR 2019.
+Paper can be found here: https://arxiv.org/abs/1902.02721

 ## Abstract